ASYNC-Security/async-security.github.io/offbyone-2025.md

        valid_lft forever preferred_lft forever
 ```

+### Domain Controller Identification

 We also know that the domain controller is at `10.2.30.51`, which we can verify by pinging it, as domain controllers typically allow ICMP traffic.
+We can identify domain controllers by looking for the Kerberos service running on port `88` and the LDAP service on port `389`.

 ```
 svc_jmp@jump:~$ ping -c 1 10.2.30.51
 PING 10.2.30.51 (10.2.30.51) 56(84) bytes of data.
 64 bytes from 10.2.30.51: icmp_seq=1 ttl=127 time=0.316 ms
 ```

+### Setting Up SOCKS Proxy

 To route our tools through the SSH tunnel, we can use the `-D` option with `ssh` to initiate a `SOCKS4` proxy on `127.0.0.1`, along with the `-N` flag to prevent an interactive shell from opening.